HannahL06/Roll-Distribution/README.md

-# die-distribution
+# Roll-Distribution
-This program simulates rolling three die.
-It then calculates the frequency distribution of the rolls results.
+This program simulates rolling three dice.
+It then calculates the frequencies of each result of the die.
+The minimum, maximum, and average frequencies are calculated.